aime-byiringiro/OpenAI-Chatbot/README.md

 # OpenAI-Chatbot
-This repository is for OpeanAI APis learning purposes
+This repository is for OpeanAI APIs learning purposes